chaos-ad/emonk/README.md

-My fork of emonk library, in which I fix stuff for my own good
+My fork of emonk library, in which I fix stuff for my own good.
+Original can be found here: http://github.com/davisp/emonk/

 emonk - Accidentally Refactored erlang_js
 =========================================